rached1997/RLDebugger/README.md

 of the Checker can be found in the above table (Check Column).
   * **period** : You can specify the period over which the checker will be called each time.
 If you don't specify a specific period the default values found in the [config data classes](https://github.com/rached1997/RLDebugger/tree/dev/debugger/config_data_classes) will be automatically used.
+  * **skip_run_threshold** : You can specify the number of skipped steps over which the checker will be called each time.
+If you don't specify a specific value the default values found in the [config data classes](https://github.com/rached1997/RLDebugger/tree/dev/debugger/config_data_classes) will be automatically used.

 ### 2. Installation and Importing